pgyrya/Practice-Projects/SmartCab/README.md

 # Reinforcement Learning
 ## Project: Train a Smartcab How to Drive

-In this project I have practiced applying reinforcement learning to build a simulated vehicle navigation agent.
-This project involves modeling a complex control problem in terms of limited available inputs, and designing a scheme to automatically learn an optimal driving strategy based on rewards and penalties.

 ### Install

-This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted) library installed
+This project requires **Python 2.7** with the [pygame](https://www.pygame.org/wiki/GettingStarted ) library installed

 ### Code

-The final code is provided in the `smartcab/agent.py` python file.
+Template code is provided in the `smartcab/agent.py` python file.
 Additional supporting python code can be found in `smartcab/enviroment.py`, `smartcab/planner.py`, and `smartcab/simulator.py`.
 Supporting images for the graphical user interface can be found in the `images` folder.
+While some code has already been implemented to get you started, you will need to implement additional functionality for the `LearningAgent` class in `agent.py` when requested to successfully complete the project.

 ### Run